hanwenzhang123/fullstack-note/04-note/README.md

 - jwt does not store user in the server, jwt has all the information about the user built into it
 - decoded jwt: header (algorithm & token type), payload (data), verify signature

-#### SQL Injection
-- a type of attack where malicious user can inject (insert) SQL commands into existing SQL statement via their input to a web form or other method to send data to database

-#### Prevent SQL Injection Attacks
-- input validation on your front end that does not allow sequel to be to be typed in.
-- sanitize data by limiting special characters
-- use stored procedures in the database
-- actively manage patches and updates
-- web application firewall, raise virtual or physical firewalls

-#### Cross Site Scripting (XXS)
-- when you're trying to get act like another website, send in javascript it harms to the clients computer.
-- injection attack where malicious scripts can be inserted into trusted websites.
-- The attacker is able to use a web application to send the malicious code to another web visitor.

-#### Prevent XXS Attacks
-- Filter user input, do not let user put in script or sql
-- Do not using innerHTML for user information (session id), instead, using innerText

-#### Remote System Execution
-- The ability of an attacker to remotely run operating system commands on a web server.
-- They can ask the web server to do anything that the OS can do via the command line.
-- PHP has two functions to help us prevent remote system execution attempts: escapeshellcmd(), escapeshellarg()

-#### Session Hijacking
-- if you include session ID in URL, you do not expire it, it can be passed around
-- your session becomes their session, they become you
-- session needs to expires
-- solution: encryption, JWT (encrypted)

-#### CAPTCHAS
-- ways to make sure if a user is an actual human

-#### Cross-domain Issue
-- A security restriction that prevents requests being made from one origin to another, like different protocol, domain, sub-domain, port.
-- It is possible to make cross-origin requests either using JSONP (if you trust the server!) or using a CORS request (Cross-Origin Resource Sharing) which both client and server must agree to.

-#### Cross-Site Request Forgery (CSRF)
-- an attack that forces an end user to execute unwanted actions on a web application in which they're currently authenticated.
-Anti-CSRF tokens are considered the most effective method of protecting against CSRF.

 #### Auth0
 - React Authentication Library
 - npm install @auth0/auth0-react

-#### Overall
-- Don't allow the user to input any HTML innerHtml ;
-- Use UI frameworks, keep node_modules updated, and limit of usage 3rd party services;

-[[↑] Back to top](#table-of-contents)

 ## Performance